Ashutoshdash26/Ashutoshdash26/README.md

 I have worked on a **Deepfake Image Detection System** using technologies like **Python, TensorFlow/PyTorch, OpenCV, and CNN-based deep learning models** to analyze and detect manipulated images.
 I have also developed a blog system backend and other application-based projects.
 Currently, I am focused on strengthening my knowledge in multithreading, system design, and production-ready AI solutions.

-I am eager to take on new challenges, collaborate with dynamic teams, and contribute to building impactful real-world applications.
+I am committed to continuous learning and building impactful, real-world applications.

 ---